mhenke/cfwheels-training/01-forms.md

 #### Params Structure

 We snuck in a structure called _params_ in the _create_ action.
 Wheels simplifies the request handling for you using the _params_ structure.
 It combines the **url** and **form** scopes.
 This is something that most CFML frameworks do as well.

+Wheels makes the form data available inside the variable named "params".
+If we're to look at "params" as a data structure, it'd be a structure with only a key called "Article".
+The value of the pair is another structure with keys "title" and "body".
+The values for those keys are the data we entered into the text boxes on the form.
+So when "Article.new" is called and the structure "params.article" is passed in, the _new_ action looks for the value with key "title" and puts that into the Article's "title" attribute.
+Then it looks for the value for key "body" and puts that into the article's "body" attribute.

 ### Adding Navigation to the Index